Article I: Name and Offices

 - Executive Committee.
 The Executive Committee shall be composed of the elected officers of the ACADEMY and the Executive Director - ex-officio, with the President as chairperson.
 During the interim between meetings of the Board of Directors it will act on urgent matters or on matters referred to it by the Board.
 Its actions are subject to ratification by the Board of Directors.

 - Finance Committee.
 This Committee is responsible for the financial status and operation of the ACADEMY, as directed by the Board of Directors.
-Membership shall be composed of the Treasurer as Chair, the immediate Past-President, the 1st and 2nd Vice Presidents, the Secretary and Secretary-Elect, and the Treasurer-Elect, with the Executive Director as an ex-officio member.
+This committee shall be composed of the Treasurer as Chair, the Secretary and Secretary-Elect, and the Treasurer-Elect, with the Executive Director as an ex-officio member.
 The committee reports directly to the Board of Directors.

 - Nominating Committee.
 The Nominating Committee shall be composed of: